areed1192/alpaca-examples/README.md

 ## Example Files

-- Market Data
+**Market Data:**

 - `use_crypto.py`
   - Demonstrates how to use the CryptoHistoricalData service from the Alpaca API.
 - `use_news.py`
   - Demonstrates how to use the NewsRequest service from the Alpaca API.
 - `use_screener.py`
   - Demonstrates how to use the ScreenerClient service from the Alpaca API.
 - `use_stocks.py`
   - Demonstrates how to use the StockHistoricalData service from the Alpaca API.

+**Trading:**

+- `use_accounts.py`
+  - Demonstrates how to use the TradingClient to get the account and account configurations.
+- `use_assets.py`
+  - Demonstrates how to use the TradingClient to get asset information.
+- `use_corporate_accouncements.py`
+  - Demonstrates how to use the TradingClient to get corporate announcements.
+- `use_orders.py`
+  - Demonstrates how to use the TradingClient to create, submit, delete, query, and replace orders.

 ## Support These Projects